IndyCar: IndyCar name

-Eventually a settlement was reached in which CART agreed to give up the use of the IndyCar mark following the 1996 season and the IRL agreeing not to use the name before the end of the 2002 season.
+Eventually a settlement was reached in which CART agreed to give up the use of the IndyCar mark following the 1996 season and the IRL agreed not to use the name before the end of the 2002 season.
 CART returned to branding as simply CART for 1997, and resurrected the term "champ car" to describe their vehicles.

-Following a six-year hiatus, the Indy Racing League announced it would rename their premier series the IndyCar Series for the 2003 racing season; CART followed suit by renaming their main series the Champ Car World Series.
+Following a six-year hiatus, the Indy Racing League announced it would rename their premier series the IndyCar Series for the 2003 racing season.
+CART, beset by team departures and other financial issues, filed for bankruptcy that year; a trio of former CART team owners were selected by the bankruptcy court to purchase CART's assets, which they used to reorganize as the Champ Car World Series.
+The two series were unified for the 2008 season, with the unified series using the IndyCar Series name.

-Post-unification, a heavy emphasis has been placed on deemphasizing the legal entity name and its initials and replacing it with the IndyCar name.
+Post-unification, a heavy emphasis has been placed on deemphasizing the IRL name and replacing it with "IndyCar".
 This became official on January 1, 2011, as Indy Racing League LLC adopted as its trade name INDYCAR.
 On November 1, 2013, the company's legal name was changed to INDYCAR LLC.